 You know why?

-completely undermining what it is to be important.
+Because I don't believe that at all.
+I've got natural impulses telling me those things, but I also have access to this amazing device known as reason and a whole boatload of inductive proof which leads to just the opposite notion - that importance cannot be ascribed to everything at every time without completely undermining what it is to be important.
 Feel free to use disasters as the catalyst for profound self-analysis, it's only natural after all; but it's just as natural several weeks later when these reactions have become slowly anesthetized by more immediate and visceral needs, wants, and habits.
 Like the Six Dollar Jalapeno Burger at Carl's Jr.

-Do not, as I am prone to do, fall prey to the guilt that you are underappreciating your life.
+There is only one lesson to be learned: Do not, as I am prone to do, fall prey to the guilt that you are underappreciating your life.

 No comments: